timothyrenner/bfro_sightings_data/README.md

 ## Weather

-The weather is built by hitting the [Dark Sky API](https://darksky.net/dev).
+The weather data is [powered by Dark Sky](https://darksky.net/poweredby/).
 You need an API key to get this dataset, and it does cost money, but not a lot.
 As of this writing it's $1 per 10k requests, and you need about 3.5k, so it costs a little over 30 cents.
 The API key needs to be in the environment as `DARK_SKY_KEY`, or it can be in a `.env` file somewhere as well.